Etan31/react-practice/README.md

-# This porject is uses CRUD method to practice react
+# This project is uses CRUD method to practice react

 ## Available Scripts